MicrosoftDocs/learn/learn-pr/quantum/qsharp-explore-key-concepts-quantum-computing/includes/4-interference-in-quantum-computing.md

 Until now, you've been using superpositions only with real positive amplitudes.
 You might be wondering, why not directly use the probabilities to represent the superposition?
 Well, the ability to have negative and complex amplitudes is one of the main ingredients that makes quantum computing work.
-Let's examine this further.
+Let's examine it further.

 ## Waves of probabilities

 The term *wave function* might be familiar to you (in fact, the `DumpMachine` function you just used names the quantum state as a "wave function").

 Physicists often use this term as a synonym to design the quantum state of a system.
-This is because the Schrödinger equation introduced at the beginning of this module has the same mathematical structure as classical wave equations.
+It's because the Schrödinger equation introduced at the beginning of this module has the same mathematical structure as classical wave equations.

 ![A diagram showing a wave function and the Schrödinger equation](../media/4-wave.png)

-You might've also heard the term "probability wave".
+You might have also heard the term "probability wave".
 In fact, the term *probability amplitude* is inspired directly from the term *amplitude* of a wave.

-If probability amplitudes of qubits are governed by a wave-like equation, this implies that you'll observe many of the different well-known physical properties of waves.
+If probability amplitudes of qubits follow a wave-like equation, it implies that you'll observe many of the different well-known properties of waves.
 Quantum algorithms exploit these properties to perform calculations.
 In particular, quantum computers exploit the phenomenon of *wave interference*.

 ## Complex numbers to describe waves